 As previously described, the OECM restoration approach for higher trophic species, including piscivorous fish, seabirds, wading birds, raptors, pinnipeds, cetaceans, and polar bears, is compensating for species biomass losses in terms of supplemental feeding (i.e., replacing prey fish).
 Replacement cost estimates for fish vary significantly by species.
-The OECM relies on data reported by the American Fisheries Society (AFS), which provides information on species- and region-specific replacement costs for fish (AFS, 2003).
+The OECM relies on data reported by the American Fisheries Society (AFS), which provides information on species- and region-specific replacement costs for fish (AFS 2003).
 The AFS data are developed specifically for use in quantifying the costs of natural resource damages and reflect fish replacement costs (i.e., the costs of raising and releasing the fish) based on surveys of public, private, and tribal hatcheries across the U.S. The replacement cost data are stratified by region-specific factors that affect fish production costs (e.g., water temperature, land availability, etc.).
 For species not cultured in hatcheries, replacement costs are estimated based on the most closely related species.
 Although the replacement costs often understate the full resource damage from species kill events, they reflect a reasonable estimate of the costs of restoration.
 For the purposes of the OECM, the fish replacement cost estimates are inflated to 2010 dollars.

 For polar bears and other higher trophic species in the Arctic region of Alaska, the model assumes supplemental feeding based on Arctic cod (\$18.66/kg of fish).
 For all other regions and species, the OECM quantifies restoration costs based on supplemental feeding using various species of herring/menhaden (specifically, for Pacific herring, Atlantic menhaden, and Gulf menhaden costs are \$1.08/kg of fish).
-The estimated costs are as reported in Appendix A of the American Fisheries Society publication Investigation and Monetary Values of Fish and Freshwater Mussel Kills: Special Publication 30 (2003).
+The estimated costs are as reported in Appendix A of AFS (2003).